jlesage/docker-handbrake/README.md

 ### unRAID

-The Intel i915 driver is already included in unRAID.
-To automatically load the driver during the startup of the host, the following lines must be added to `/boot/config/go`:
+With recent versions of unRAID, the Intel i915 driver is already included in the distribution and is automatically loaded.

+With older versions, the following lines might need to be added to `/boot/config/go` for the driver to be loaded during the startup of unRAID:
 ```
 # Load the i915 driver.
 modprobe i915